Department of Digitalization

 - Gomber, P., Kauffman, R.J., Parker, C., Weber, B.W.
 Navigating the fintech innovation landscape with a customer-market-competition matrix.
 LSE Business Review, June 2018.

 - Lim-Wavde, K., Kauffman, R.J.
-Global garbage cans: Towards better household hazardous waste management in developing countries in Asia.
+Global garbage cans: Toward better household hazardous waste management in developing countries in Asia.
 Asian Management Insights, 4, July 2017.

 - Miller, S., Wang, Q., Kauffman, R.J.
 Are the tradeoffs for reducing cross-border cybercrime manageable?
 Brink – The Edge of Risk, Asia, March 28, 2017.